 - Seek help if necessary – If you are unsure of how your parents will respond to the news, you can find a counselor to help mediate the conversation.

-Above all, let your parents know how much their support would mean to you as you make plans for your pregnancy.
+Above all, let your parents know how much their support would mean to you as you make plans for your unplanned teenage pregnancy.

 Talking to the Father

-Your relationship with the father and the decision you make about your pregnancy will both play a role in how you should address your pregnancy with the father.
+The teenage pregnancy option you choose and your relationship with the father will both play a role in how you should address your pregnancy with him.
 For example, if you want to place your baby for adoption, you will usually have to talk to the father so that he can legally consent to the adoption.
-Other options do not require the consent of the father.
+Other teen pregnancy options do not require the consent of the father.

 If your child’s father is supportive of your situation and decision, he can be a valuable partner to you on your journey.
 The two of you will want to discuss what your decision means for both of you and what the nature of your relationship will be.

 If your child’s father is unsupportive, uninvolved, or unknown, talk to a professional to decide what you need to do next.

 If you choose to continue your unplanned teenage pregnancy, either to eventually parent or place your child for adoption, you should be prepared for a variety of physical and emotional changes.
 Here are a few of the things you may need to consider over the course of your pregnancy:

 Having a Healthy Pregnancy